sergeii/swat-gs2/README.rst

   The reason behind this is the API restrictions.
   Unlike the original library that has been written in C++, this one implements the UnrealEngine2 API.
-  Unfortunately the latter enforces some restrictions such as response size of a binary payload.
+  Unfortunately the latter enforces some restrictions such as size of a binary payload.

   To deal with this restriction the listener cuts as many players as it needs to fit into the limit and respond to a query.

   Reducing number of players that are included in a response is a intentional behaviour that is considered a "feature" rather than a bug!
-  While the other implementations of the custom GameSpy(v2) query listener libraries implementing the UnrealEngine2 API (including the one that this work has derived from) would ignore a query in a such a case, this implementation would simply adjust it's response.
+  While the other custom GameSpy(v2) query listener solutions that implement UnrealEngine2 API (including the one that this work has derived from) would ignore a query in a such a case, this solution would simply adjust it's response.
   Voilà!

 Acknowledgements